georgealton/private-terraform-registry/README.md

 ## OpenAPI

 use well known resource arns over imports
-- though breaks the dependency graph trade off is open api spec not coupled to CloudFormation
+- though breaks the dependency graph trade off is open api spec not coupled to CloudFormation -- Can supply iac in any format

 ## Registry Protocol